konstantin-milyushenko/my_portfolio/readme.txt

 Plugin "Portfolio" for Wordpress

 == Installation ==
-1. Upload all files this plugin to the \"/wp-content/plugins/\" directory.
+1. Upload all files this plugin to the "/wp-content/plugins/" directory.
-2. Activate the plugin through the \"Plugins\" menu in WordPress.
+2. Activate the plugin through the "Plugins" menu in WordPress.

 == Frequently Asked Questions ==